leviaaf/ProductPlacementScheme/README.md

 # Product_Placement_Scheme_Visualization
-This repository contains code for visualizing product placement scheme in a store from association results.
-The code reads data from a CSV file and generates a grid-based visualization.
+This repository contains code for visualizing the product placement scheme in a store based on association results.
+The code reads data from a CSV file and generates a visualization based on a grid layout.

 ## Requirements
 To run this code, you need the following dependencies: